 Extensions.
 If a student has difficulty in meeting the course requirement completion date, the student must apply for an extension.
 Extensions may be granted for valid reasons, but are seldom granted for a period exceeding 14 days.
 Students should avoid requesting extensions unless there is a bona fide reason.
 An extension erodes the time available to complete succeeding courses.
 The request for extensions may be submitted in writing, by e-mail, or telephonically, to the Director, Faculty Instructor, and Education and Training Technician of the respective student year groups prior to the due date of the requirement.
 This request must be acknowledged and approved prior to the due date of the requirement.
 The decision to grant an extension and the length of the extension will be determined on an individual basis.
 It is important that each student continues to progress through the course at the established schedule.
-A student who fails to progress according to the schedule can be disenrolled for failure to maintain academic progress.
+A student who fails to progress.
 If a student is disenrolled, this action and the reason for it are included in the student's Academic Evaluation Report (AER).